Dorothy Hadley Bayen: Ethiopian World Federation (E.W.F.)

-On arrival in the US the Bayens sort to galvanise support for Ethiopia, particularly amongst African-Americans, building on the outrage felt by many at the invasion of this sovereign African state which had escaped the clutches of European colonialism, the fate of so many African nations.
+On arrival in the US, the Bayens sought to galvanise support for Ethiopia, particularly amongst African-Americans, building on the outrage felt by many at the invasion of this sovereign African state that had escaped the clutches of European colonialism, the fate of so many African nations.
 Bayen was instrumental in the founding of the Ethiopian World Federation (E.W.F.) spearheaded by her husband in 1937.
 The first President of the E.W.F. was Dr. Lorenzo H. King, Pastor of St. Mark's Methodist Church, Harlem.
-Dorothy Bayen became one of three directors of the E.W.F in September 1937 along with Goulbourne M. Blacknett and Matthew E. Gardner.
-The other founding members of the E.W.F were Aida Bastian, Edora Paris, Warren Harrigan and Louis Paul.
+Dorothy Bayen became one of three directors of the E.W.F in September 1937, along with Goulbourne M. Blacknett and Matthew E. Gardner.
+The other founding members of the E.W.F were Aida Bastian, Edora Paris, Warren Harrigan, and Louis Paul.

-Soon after its inception the E.W.F. launched a fundraising campaign.
-Despite efforts to garner support from sympathetic white Americans the Bayens found that black America was its main source of funds.
-In an undated letter Bayen wrote:"We have been living downtown at the Rex Hotel 106 W. 47th St, to give the nordics a chance to aid us if they wished.
+Soon after its inception, the E.W.F. launched a fundraising campaign.
+Despite efforts to garner support from sympathetic white Americans, the Bayens found that black America was its main source of funds.
+In an undated letter, Bayen wrote:"We have been living downtown at the Rex Hotel 106 W. 47th St, to give the nordics a chance to aid us if they wished.
 We didn't want them to say “You went up to Harlem to the blacks to get help from them – not us.”
 That is the reason we located down there.
 In the five weeks there, we got $7 from whites and around $1,700 from blacks so we decided that they do not intend to help.
 It is my belief that the redemption of Ethiopia lies within the hands of the black peoples of the world and that the unity of all the black peoples and the redemption of Ethiopia are convergent(?) problems.
 As you know, our fault and our weakness has been in the fact that we will not unite.”
 The E.W.F. also produced a weekly newspaper, The Voice of Ethiopia, which in its first year rose from a circulation of 2,000 to 10,000 per week.
 The Voice of Ethiopia simultaneously denounced the war in Ethiopian and the denial of civil rights for African-Americans in the U.S. due to racial discrimination and segregation.